 Myth#4: So Grandma’s a little overweight and Grandpa smokes.
 They’re at an age when they should be able to enjoy life without worrying about such things.

 Fact: Both obesity and smoking can contribute to memory loss.
 Again, basic good health practices can make a big difference in retaining memory.
-Such practice would include exercise.
+Such a practice would include exercise.
 The Alzheimer’s Association announced at their 2015 annual conference that three recent studies on Alzheimer’s and other forms of dementia showed that regular exercise reduces the risk of cognitive decline and may even reverse it.

 Myth#5: It’s best to rest the brain a great deal when a person is older.
 Passive activities like watching TV help the brain go into relaxation mode and are good for preventing memory loss.